fesh0r/beebem/README.txt

 BeebEm emulates an econet using IP datagrams.
 Each station on the network needs a unique IP address and port number combination.
-Each instance of BeebEm needs to know the address and port number of the other instances on the network, this information is configured in the 'Econet.cfg' file.
+Each instance of BeebEm needs to know the address and port number of the other instances on the network, this information is configured in the 'Econet.cfg' and 'AUNMap' files.

+The default Econet.cfg file has been set up to enable AUN mode.
+Read the notes in the Econet.cfg and AUNMap files for more information on configuring AUN mode.

-The default Econet.cfg file has been set up so that the first 5 instances of BeebEm run on a single PC will get allocated unique station and port numbers.
-The first instance will be allocated a station number 254 (file server) and next 4 will be allocated station numbers 101 to 104.
-See the notes in Econet.cfg for more details.
+If you just want to run a few instances of BeebEm on a single PC then the simplest way to is to edit the Econet.cfg file and disable AUN mode (set AUNMODE to 0) and uncomment the example network configuration for IP addresses 127.0.0.1 (near the end of Econet.cfg).
+With this configured the first 5 instances of BeebEm run on a single PC will get allocated unique station and port numbers.
+The first instance will be allocated a station number 254 (file server) and next 4 will be allocated station numbers 101 to
+104. See the notes in Econet.cfg for more details.

 An econet file server enables a disk file system to be shared by all of the stations on the network.
 Acorn produced various versions of file server